Washington

 Article VI, Section 3 of the Washington State Constitution provides that “[a]ll persons convicted of an infamous crime … are excluded from the elective franchise.”
 “Infamous crimes” are defined as those “punishable by death in the state penitentiary or imprisonment in a state correctional facility,” Wash.
 Rev. Code § 29A.04.079, and have historically included only felonies.
 See State v.
 Collins, 124 P. 903 (Wa.
 1912).

-Effective January 1, 2022, the right to vote is restored “automatically” as long as a person is not “serving a sentence of total confinement” for a felony conviction.
-An individual who is incarcerated and whose vote is restored will still need to re-register to vote upon release.
-See SHB 1078 (2021).
-Prior to that date, under § 29A.08.520(6), the right to vote was restored through discharge issued by the sentencing court under § 94A.637, by a court order restoring the right issued pursuant to § 9.92.066, or by a certificate of restoration issued by the governor, as provided in § 9.96.020.
-Alternatively, a person could petition the governor for restoration of rights or for pardon.1
+Effective January 1, 2022, the right to vote is restored automatically as long as a person is not “serving a sentence of total confinement” for a felony conviction.
+An individual who is incarcerated and whose vote is restored upon release will still need to re-register to vote at that time.
+See SHB 1078 (2021), amending § 29A.08.520(1).
+For the purposes of this section, a sentence of total confinement does not include confinement imposed as a sanction for a community custody violation. § 29A.08.520(3).
+Prior to the enactment of SHB 1078, § 29A.08.520(6)(2020) provided several ways to regain the vote, primarily by an order of discharge issued by the sentencing court under § 94A.637, and also by a court order restoring the right pursuant to § 9.92.066, or by a certificate of restoration issued by the governor, as provided in § 9.96.020.
+Alternatively, a person could petition the governor for a pardon.1

-A person with an out-of-state or federal conviction may register to vote “as long as the person is no longer incarcerated,” without condition. § 29A.08.520(1).3
+A person with an out-of-state or federal conviction may register to vote “as long as the person is no longer incarcerated,” without condition. § 29A.08.520(1).2

 B. Public office and jury